IntroPret/velthea/README.md

 ## Overview

 Velthéa is currently being developed as part of an entrepreneurship project, serving as the digital storefront for selling personalized hampers created by our team.
-The platform is built using Next.js App Router, MongoDB, and Tailwind CSS, featuring a clean, modern interface and integrated email-based authentication.
+The platform is built using Next.js App Router, MongoDB, and Tailwind CSS, featuring a clean, modern interface with optional email-based authentication.
 Beyond its commercial use, it also serves as a technical exploration of full-stack web development and scalable architecture for small online businesses.

 ## Tech Stack